Medically reviewed by Drugs.com. Last updated on Dec 1, 2020.

 Indications and Usage for Doxycycline Injection

-Doxycycline is indicated in infections caused by the following microorganisms:
+Doxycycline for Injection, USP is indicated in infections caused by the following microorganisms:

 - Rickettsiae (Rocky Mountain spotted fever, typhus fever, and the typhus group, Q fever, rickettsial pox and tick fevers).